-Nature is everywhere, abundant and amazing, it does not matter where in this world you live there is beauty and mystery all around to be explored.
+In Maui nature is everywhere, abundant and amazing.
 Lucky to live in Hawaii, we are surrounded, literally, by an underwater world that is full of wonder and magnificent creatures.
 Not even in our wildest imaginations can we dream of all that exists out there in the deep blue, but we can share with you some fun things we do know about a few of our neighbors who dwell ‘unda da sea’.

 Green Sea Turtles (Hawaiian Name – Honu)